AntonioPreprotnik/bling-machine/README.md

 java -jar target/app.jar
 ```

-and deployed directly to a running java instance or via docker image.
+and deployed directly to a running JVM instance or via docker image.
 In order to make docker image run:

 ```shell
 make build-docker-image